 Stick tape is cloth tape that can be used on the handle, but it is most often used on the blade.
 It comes in a variety of colors, but the two most common are black and white.
 Stick tape gets wet from the ice and it is not waterproof, so the friction of the puck eventually creates rips.
 It can be fixed by ripping off the remaining tape and applying a brand new layer of tape.

-There's different types of tape that each have their own different purposes and properties, so let's look at the materials that make them so unique.
+There are different types of tape that each have their own purposes and properties, so let's look at the materials that make them so unique.

 - Cotton Cloth: Cotton cloth is a fabric woven out of cotton fibers, like a t-shirt you wear, with adhesive on one side.
 The cotton cloth is typically thin and wears out easily, especially when wet.
 This offers more friction than the plain blade, which makes it easier to control the puck.